SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 The Scrum Master is there to teach the team that coordination is a *team* responsibility.
 Doing it for them teaches them the opposite.

 ### motivation
 If people are not motivated, it's likely there are organizational impediments the Scrum Master should be working to address.
-In healthy organizations the motivation comes from seeing how the work helps people.
+In healthy organizations the motivation comes from doing great work and seeing how it helps people.
+(You still have to pay us to get us in the door.)

 ### status reporting
-The authors of the Agile Manifesto wrote "[Working software is the primary measure of progress](https://agilemanifesto.org/principles.html)"?
+The authors of the Agile Manifesto wrote that [Working software is the primary measure of progress](https://agilemanifesto.org/principles.html).
 Scrum emphasizes the empirical over the theoretical.
 At the *Sprint Review* everyone sees the product itself, not a report about it.

 For more about Scrum Master responsibilities, please see the [Example Scrum Master's Checklist](https://scrummasterchecklist.org).